 10 psi is the relatively low pressure true rubber soaker hoses need.

 25 to 30 psi is the level at which most sprinkler hoses made from vinyl or plastic will operate.

 60 psi or higher is the amount of pressure coming from most exterior home water faucets when they are fully opened, and that traditional garden hoses can handle.

 You can test your water pressure output with a pressure gauge to get a good idea of how far you should open up your faucet when using a soaker hose.
 You can also call your water department.

 Most hose fittings are screw fittings.
 You can screw the end of the hose into the end of either another hose or the exterior faucet on your house.
-Like other hoses, the best fittings and connectors are made from brass.
-Many hoses on the market do have plastic connectors, which are effective for a while, but not as durable as brass.
+As with other hoses, the best fittings and connectors are made from brass.
+Many hoses on have plastic connectors, which are effective for a while, but not as durable as brass.